 While earning $50,000 a year between our IRAs, HSA, and extra on the house we were able to save over $14,400, a savings rate of almost 29%, and that’s if we don’t include the $2,035 left over.
 At this rate, we would pay off our home in a total of 15 years, at which point all money going to the house would then go to retirement savings.
 It would then only take another 10 years to reach a point where our investments earn more than our yearly expenses.
 Since we are working on increasing our income while keeping expenses in check, our goals will be reached much faster than this.

 Our current goal is to reach financial independence in 16 short years.
 To stick to our goals and track all of these accounts I use Personal Capital.
 It’s a free app and makes keeping track of your progress a snap.
 We have multiple bank accounts and Personal Capital combines them all together to give a full picture of our cash flow.
+Currently you can get a free $20 Amazon gift card when you create a free Personal Capital account through this link and link an investment account.
 Here are a few screen shots from our account: